 It seems that with drug 2 people sleep longer.
 The mean of the differences is -1.58 (-2.46, -0.70) and the P-value is 0.003 (under the null hypothesis that the mean difference was 0).

 NOTE: To avoid writing complicated expressions like sleep$extra[sleep$group == 1], we could use with(sleep,) structure which means that all the individual variables (here extra and group) are taken from the sleep data set.
-So the paired t-test can be done like this:
+So the paired t-test could be done like this:

 with(sleep, t.test(extra[group == 1], extra[group == 2], paired = TRUE))